A discrete Benamou-Brenier formulation of Optimal Transport on graphs: Abstract

 \section{Abstract}

-We propose a discrete transport equation on graphs which connects distributions on both vertices and edges.
-We then derive a discrete analogue of the Benamou-Brenier formulation for Wasserstein-$1$ distance on a graph and as a result classify all $W_1$ geodesics on graphs.
+We propose a discrete transport equation on graphs.
+We then derive a discrete analogue of the Benamou-Brenier formulation for Wasserstein-$1$ distance on a graph and as a result classify all constant speed $W_1$ geodesics on graphs.